iPadOS 15: New features, compatibility, release date

 With iPadOS 15, Apple introduced several new features to the Home Screen.
 It’s now possible to add widgets wherever the user wants on the Home Screen.

 Another feature announced with iPadOS 15 is Focus.
 With this function, users can select what kind of notifications they will receive while working or having some personal time.
-If a user selects “Do Not Disturb” or “Work” in a device, all other Apple devices will follow the same settings.
+If a user selects “Do Not Disturb” or “Work” on a device, all other Apple devices will follow the same settings.

 The new Notification Center uses machine learning and your Focus settings to better show relevant notifications throughout the day.
 The notification icons are now bigger and clearer.